810 Acceptable Use of Information Technology

 This policy applies to the use of all computing devices owned by Indiana State University, and to all computing devices owned by others that are attached to the institutional network or used in the processing of institutional business or the creation, receipt, transmission, processing, use, storage, printing, or dissemination of institutional data.

-810.3.1 Respect Others.
-Respect the right of others to be free from harassment or intimidation to the same extent that this right is recognized in the use of other communications media.
+810.3.1 Respect the Rights of Others.
+Users are expected to (i) respect the right of others to be free from harassment or intimidation to the same extent that this right is recognized in the use of other communications media and (ii) respect the privacy of other community members, regardless of whether their accounts are securely protected.
 Consequently, although each user has the right to freedom of speech, unlawful or harassing material may not be sent or displayed to others.

 810.3.2 Respect Intellectual Property Rights.
 Respect copyright and other intellectual property rights.
 Unauthorized copying of files or passwords belonging to others or to the University may constitute plagiarism or theft.
 Modifying files without authorization (including altering information, introducing viruses or other malware, or damaging files) is unethical and may be illegal.